Table of Contents

 Now get into the original position and try to rotate your forearm in the opposite direction.
 If you’re keeping everything else still, you should feel discomfort in the front of your shoulder.

-Signs of an anterior shoulder dislocation include:
+Signs of an anterior dislocation include:

 - Pain in the shoulder with difficulty moving your arm